You run a Web agency. You do a project for a client. Before you put it online, you install Google Analytics and voilà! Project is done. Next!

 Open our calendar and write down a reminder to call this client in three months.
 An easy call to schedule a simple meeting to review their investment performance (yes, a website is an investment that should pay back).

 You don’t have to be a web analytics guru to use it to drive recurring revenues for your business.
-Just align the objectives against Google Analytics results and start the dialog with the client:
+Just align the objectives against Google Analytics results, track your metrics with a monthly sales report, and start the dialog with the client: